g-battaglia/kerykeion/README.md

 python3 your_script_name.py > file.txt
 ```

-## Other exeples of possibles usecase
+## Other examples of possible use cases:

 ```python
 # Get all aspects between two persons: